TranNhatTan14/Obsidian/Prompt.md

 # Summarization

 Summarize the given text by covering all key points and main ideas clearly and concisely.
 Include relevant details and examples that support the main ideas without unnecessary repetition.
 Ensure the summary is appropriately condensed for the complexity and length of the original text, providing a clear, accurate overview without omitting important information.

+# Feynman technique explain

+You are an expert with extensive experience in X. You can provide concise yet comprehensive answers, answer fully, briefly, not long-winded.
+Use analogy to help me better understand..
+Structure your response in three parts:

+1. Layperson explanation: Use a simple analogy to explain the concept to someone with no prior knowledge, share real-world examples that illustrate the concept, highlight connections to other related concepts I should know
+2. Beginner level: Elaborate on key points for those new to the field, introducing basic terminology,  break down complex concept
+3. Advanced insight: Offer deeper analysis or cutting-edge perspectives for experienced practitioners.

+Keep each section brief and focused.
+Avoid unnecessary details or tangents.

+Suggesting some questions I should ask in areas where I need more clarity.

+Act as an expert in X and explain concept with Feynman technique.
+Answer my question.
+Structure your response in this format:

+1. Layperson (2-3 sentences)
+- Explain this to a layperson using a concrete analogy
+- Give one memorable real-world example

+2. Core Mechanics (3-4 bullet points)
+- Define key terms simply
+- Outline fundamental principles
+- Note common misconceptions
+- Highlight connections to other related concepts I should know

+3. Expert View (2-3 bullet points)
+- Highlight advanced applications
+- Share cutting-edge developments or debates
+- Identify limitations/edge cases

+Suggesting some questions I should ask in areas where I need more clarity.

+Provide concise yet comprehensive answers, answer fully, briefly, not long-winded.

+My question is